macloo/python-adv-web-apps/docs/_build/html/_sources/flask_forms.rst.txt

 There’s more about this in the **Resources** section at the bottom of this page — but to summarize briefly:

-* You pip-installed Flask-Bootstrap4 in your Flask virtual environment.
+* You pip-installed Bootstrap-Flask in your Flask virtual environment.
 * You wrote ``from flask_bootstrap import Bootstrap`` at the top of the Flask app file.
 * Below that, you wrote ``Bootstrap(app)`` in the Flask app file.
 * In any Flask template using Bootstrap styles, the top line will be: ``{% extends 'bootstrap/base.html' %}``

 That combination of four things has embedded Bootstrap 4 in this app *and* made ``wtf.quick_form()`` possible.

 There’s an `excellent how-to video <https://www.youtube.com/watch?v=PE9ZGniSDW8>`_ (only 9 minutes long) about using Bootstrap styles in Flask if you want to separate the **forms** information from the Bootstrap information in your mind.
-You can, of course, use Flask-Bootstrap4 *without* the forms!
+You can, of course, use Bootstrap-Flask *without* the forms!

 Examining the route function